standardhealth/cimpl-doc/docs/cimpl6ObjectiveFHIR.md

 We now have a general-purpose genomics report.
 We can use this class in the form of a FHIR profile, or use it as a parent for defining more specific genomics reports, perhaps `AncestryDotComGenomicsReport`.

 ### Comparison Between Profiling Tools
-In FHIR terms, subclassing is akin to profiling profiles, which can be achieved with a number of tools, notably [Forge](https://fire.ly/products/forge/) and [Trifolia](https://trifolia-fhir.lantanagroup.com/home).
-Both these tools are extremely well-done, and generously supported by commercial entities.
+In FHIR terms, subclassing is akin to profiling profiles, which can be achieved in a number of tools, notably [Forge](https://fire.ly/products/forge/) and [Trifolia](https://trifolia-fhir.lantanagroup.com/home).
+Both these tools are extremely well-done, and supported by commercial entities.

-However, Forge and Trifolia are graphical user interfaces on top of StructureDefinitions, the low-level "assembly language" of FHIR.
+Forge and Trifolia are essentially graphical user interfaces on top of StructureDefinitions, the low-level "assembly language" of FHIR.
 By contrast, CIMPL is like a high-level programming language.
 Experience has shown that creating and maintaining a complex project is **much** easier when you use a language, compared to a visual editor.
 That's why programming languages are almost always text-based, while visual programming has had comparatively little uptake.
 Even [Unified Modeling Language (UML)](https://www.uml.org/) - a model-diagramming standard that has been around for decades - is fraught with [portability problems](https://www.researchgate.net/publication/322557945_Solving_the_interoperability_problem_between_UML_modeling_tools_Modelio_and_ArgoUML), despite having its own exchange format, [XMI](https://en.wikipedia.org/wiki/XML_Metadata_Interchange).
 As [stated by Thomas Beale](https://wolandscat.net/2019/03/07/the-long-slow-death-of-uml/), "Architects these days tend to limit their use of UML to package diagrams and a few illustrative class diagrams, while _developers tend to go straight to code_ or use tools that pretty-print extracted textual forms of software such as swagger and apiary." (emphasis added).
 CIMPL takes the latter approach, producing a variety of explanatory and implementable assets generated from CIMPL code, rather than vice versa.

-When clinical modeling projects grow to a certain size, many of your activities will involve repeatedly re-visiting, revising, refactoring, renaming, and redoing.
-You will find that global search and search-and-replace across multiple text files will be an indispensible tool.
-Maintaining your project as CIMPL text not only opens the door to these operations, but also enables meaningful source code control.
-Objective FHIR is hosted in Github, which gives developers the ability distribute work across multiple branches, compare changes, and merge contributions, allowing your projects to scale in ways that visual editors can't support.
+When clinical modeling projects grow to a certain size, activities increasingly revolve around repeatedly revisiting, revising, refactoring, and renaming.
+As a text language, CIMPL allows you to do global search and replace, which will become your new [BFF](https://en.wikipedia.org/wiki/Best_friends_forever).
+Using text also enables meaningful source code control.
+CIMPL files can be hosted in Github, which gives model developers the ability distribute work across multiple branches, compare changes (with meaningful diffs), and automatically merge contributions, allowing projects to scale in ways that visual editors can't support.

 ## Key Concepts